5 easy ways to find balance and prevent age-related falls

 Worse, when you start to show signs of imbalance—or, worse, experience a fall—things tend to snowball.

 Anyone who has fallen is much less likely to be as active after the stumble.
 And greater inactivity leads to weaker muscles and bones, dulled reflexes—and a greater risk for future falls.

 Over the past few years, the problem has actually gotten worse.
-In a recent 12-year study, self-reported falls have increase 30% amongst American seniors.
+A recent 12-year study revealed a 30% increase in self-reported falls among American seniors.

 Finding the source of the problem

 If you are having problems with your balance, it could be caused by all sorts of factors.
 And diagnosing the right one can confound even the best medical minds.

 Doctors—especially in emergency rooms or urgent care facilities—look for big problems first.
 They ignore the small problems, small adjustments, which can make a big difference.